 Wheatgermamidopropyl Ethyldimonium Ethosulfate

-What about naturally gluten free skin care?
+What about naturally gluten-free skin care?
 There is an argument for approaching what you put on your skin the same way you approach your food.
 Know where it comes from and what’s in it.
 The fewer ingredients the better.
-When I originally wrote this article, there was a huge trend toward dairy and nut based oils in skin care products.
-As mentioned above, there is now some evidence that this could be an issue for some people.
-My suggestion is; do your research so you can make an informed decision, avoid food based skin products on open sores and on babies.

-You can find some of the best naturally gluten free skin care products right in your pantry.
+Shop In Your Own Cupboard: You can find some of the best naturally gluten-free skin care products right in your pantry.
 Pure coconut oil makes a great moisturizer.

 It can be a little greasy so a little goes a long way.
 Don’t just wipe it on, massage it into your skin, it feels wonderful.
 I like to massage a little into my face before bed, tie my hair back and fall asleep.
 When I wake up in the morning my skin is oh so soft.
 Several internet sources (and we all know that you can believe everything you read on the internet) say that coconut oil has anti-bacterial properties.
 I don’t know if this is true, but I do know that when my legs start to feel a little itchy in winter, slathering on some coconut oil and working it in to the skin works wonders.

 My doctor also recommended olive oil.
 It's known to be very healthy in your diet, mono-unsaturates and all.
 I haven't tried it (on my skin that is) but I'm sure it works great.

 You can find almond oil at the health food store or the bulk barn.
 It feels lovely on your skin after a shower.
 Seals in the moisture and makes your skin wonderfully soft.

 All of this goes for men too.
 This natural stuff is all fragrance free; unless you choose one with a fragrance in which case you can pick something suitably manly and take care of your skin too.